Ben Carson Fast Facts

-(CNN)Here is a look at the life of Ben Carson, retired neurosurgeon and former 2016 presidential candidate.
+(CNN)Here is a look at the life of Ben Carson, the Secretary of Housing and Urban Development, a retired neurosurgeon and a former 2016 presidential candidate.

 Personal: